l0ui3/corepool-exporter/README.md

 # CorePool Exporter
 The script scrape CorePool pages for information, and export to prometheus metrics format.

-This is used with the Node Exporter Textfile Collector.
+This is used with the Node Exporter **Textfile Collector**.
 You have to setup your own stack.

 ## Installation